 Automatically update your drivers – If you are not familiar with playing around with drivers, you can do it automatically with Driver Easy.

 Driver Easy will scan your computer and detect all problem drivers.
 You don’t need to know your Windows OS.
 You don’t need to risk downloading the wrong drivers.
 You can update the drivers automatically with the Free or the Pro version of Driver Easy.
-But with the Pro version it just takes 2 clicks (and you get full support and 30-day money back guarantee).
+But with the Pro version it just takes 2 clicks (and you get full support and a 30-day money back guarantee).

 1) Download and install Driver Easy.